stableins/stable-marketing-site/readme.md

-## Stable Marketing Site Readme
+# Stable Marketing Site

+The Stable marketing site is a static site built in GatsbyJS and deployed to Netlify.

+### Getting Started
-Move into project root directory and run command below to install dependencies:
+Move into project root directory and run the below command to install all required dependencies:

     yarn

-After the installation, you should have a folder named /node_modules in the project root directory..

-### How To Run Development Server To start our development server run command below:
+### To start the development server run the below command:

     yarn start